uncleary/aerial_industries/readme.md

 ### Development

-Then run `npm start` and start making changes!
+Then run `npm run dev` and start making changes!

 ### Build and deployment